polyipseity/information/special/academia/HKUST/CIVL 1100/introduction to civil engineering.md

 <!--pytextgen generate section="198b"--><!-- The following content is generated at 2024-05-01T19:22:35.365059+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←choosing suitable materials to resurface a road like asphalt pavement
+- _(begin)_→::@::←choosing suitable materials to resurface a road like asphalt pavement
-- choosing suitable materials to resurface a road like asphalt pavement→:::←designing a concrete mix for a large building
+- choosing suitable materials to resurface a road like asphalt pavement→::@::←designing a concrete mix for a large building
-- designing a concrete mix for a large building→:::←developing strengthening techniques for damaged structures or structural members like a damaged column
+- designing a concrete mix for a large building→::@::←developing strengthening techniques for damaged structures or structural members like a damaged column
-- developing strengthening techniques for damaged structures or structural members like a damaged column→:::←_(end)_
+- developing strengthening techniques for damaged structures or structural members like a damaged column→::@::←_(end)_

 <!--/pytextgen-->